-An inheritance advance and an inheritance loan work very differently.
-Compare credit requirements, repayment terms, risk, and costs side by side.
+An inheritance advance loan is not really a loan, despite the name.
+Compare credit requirements, repayment terms, risk, and total cost side by side before choosing.

 The information on this page is for educational purposes only and should not be considered professional tax, legal, or financial advice.
 Catalina Structured Funding is not a law firm, CPA firm, or financial advisory firm.
 Please consult with qualified professionals for advice specific to your situation.

-An inheritance advance is a cash transaction that pays an heir a lump sum before probate closes, in exchange for a portion of their expected inheritance.
-No credit checks, no monthly payments, and no interest charges.
+If you are waiting on probate and need cash now, you are probably weighing two options: an inheritance advance or an inheritance loan.
+They sound similar but work very differently.
+An inheritance advance pays you a lump sum before probate closes, with no credit checks, no monthly payments, and no interest charges.
 The advance company collects its share directly from the estate when probate concludes.
 An inheritance loan, by contrast, creates personal debt that must be repaid with interest regardless of the estate outcome.

 What Is an Inheritance Advance?

-An inheritance advance (also called a probate advance or estate advance) is a cash transaction.
+An inheritance advance (also called a probate advance or estate advance) works like this.
 A funding company purchases a portion of your expected inheritance at a discount.
 You receive money upfront, typically within 48 hours, and when probate eventually closes, the company collects its share directly from the estate proceeds.

 There's no application the way you'd fill out for a bank loan.
 The company reviews the estate's assets, your share, and the probate timeline.
 Your personal credit score, income, and employment status are irrelevant.
 The advance is based entirely on the estate, not on you.